patrickkariukikabita/skillshare/README.md

 2. **Upload the Project to the Server Root**

     Upload all project files to the root directory of your web server.
-Example:
+Example on linux:
 ```bash
     mv SKILLSPRINT /opt/lampp/htdocs/
 ```
+on windows
+`move SKILLSPRINT C:\xampp\htdocs\`

 3. **Navigate to the Project Directory**
 ```bash